jamesnolanverran/dmap/readme.md

 ## Memory Management

-The dhmap and darr libs support two memory management models:
+The dmap and darr libs support two memory management models:

 1. **Reserve/Commit Model**:
    - Uses `VirtualAlloc` (or equivalent) to reserve and commit memory, providing stable pointers and avoiding reallocations.
-   - This is the default for `dhmap`.
+   - This is the default for `dmap`.

 2. **Malloc/Realloc Model**:
    - Uses traditional `malloc` and `realloc` for memory allocation.